pratikjai/Weather-app/README.md

 # Weather-app
-This app shows weather details
+This is app only showing the current Weather please make the app when In app wether value entered weather changes as follows app